t-davidson/SOC542/2023/github_setup.md

 ## Using Github for homework assignments

-We will be using something called Github Classroom for the homework assignments.Each homework assignment will be a separate Github repository, where each student gets a personal version.
+We will be using something called Github Classroom for the homework assignments.
+Each homework assignment will be a separate Github repository, where each student gets a personal version.
 You will need to clone this repository using the same process as in Step 6.
 You can then submit your solutions by committing changes and pushing them to your repository.

 ## On projects

 Over the course of the semester you will likely have multiple different Github repositories (main course repo, homeworks, papers).

-The simplest way to open a project is to open the `.RProj` file located in each folder.
+The simplest way to open a project is to open the `.RProj` file located in each folder or to use the dropdown menu in RStudio to open projects.

 You can learn more about projects in the *R for Data Science* book: https://r4ds.had.co.nz/workflow-projects.html